gdsc-Poornima-University/GITHUB-Workshop/README.md

 ## 🚀 Happy Coding and Good Luck! 🚀

-We look forward to your active particpation in the GDSC Poornima University competition.
+We look forward to your active participation in the GDSC Poornima University competition.
 May the best contributor win!